20 Email Onboarding Examples You Can Use to Increase Customer Loyalty in 2024

 Create the Perfect Email Onboarding Letter

-Your onboarding email should aim to set customers up for success. you'll have to try different tactics to see what works best.
+My main takeaway is this: Your onboarding email should aim to set customers up for success.
+You'll have to try different tactics to see what works best, but now that I’ve given you several templates to start with, some examples to reference, and some best practices, you’re on the right path.

-Be sure to monitor customer success metrics to see how your process work.
-Then tweak your sequence so it works best for you and your customers.
+The work doesn’t just stop with the emails getting delivered; be sure to monitor customer success metrics to see how your emails are performing, and constantly iterate on your sequence so it suits your customers.

 Editor's note: This post was originally published in April 2020 and has been updated for comprehensiveness.